PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-07 07:29:59
+Last updated: 2024-04-07 07:30:32
-Random Quote: I actually enjoyed being alone, solitude allowed me to think about important things. - Sheldon Cooper
+Random Quote: America, Freddie.
+They've already had their revolution, you won't have to bother. - Ada Thorne